Website & blogs © Louis Kraft 2013-2020

 All this said, good acting survives time (and bad acting doesn’t).
 In Errol Flynn’s case other life ingredients would play havoc with his life, and because of this his life was extraordinary and worthy of study.
 Unfortunately long after Flynn’s death writers have written words that cannot be validated because they are out and out lies and this has continued into the twenty-first century.
 Unscrupulous historians who are little more than mud-slingers that create quotes, print facts that never happened, and often use notes that can never be confirmed because the cited documentation cannot be found.
 On this last sometimes obscure documentation is used and then totally falsified in the belief that readers won’t have it and if not they won’t make any attempt to find it. … There’s always a “YIKES” to this type of history writing for every so often another historian has the cited and oh-so obscure documentation.

 Damn, that’s a good lead-in to an Errol Flynn blog.
-Unfortunately my dear friends it ain’t the lead-in to this blog for the following words won’t be accusatory.
-Actually all I want to do is mention my list of 10 Errol Flynn films and three of them are in the scope of Errol & Olivia, as well to wander in and around a smidgen of Errol Flynn’s reality and touch base with a few of his films.
+Unfortunately my dear friends it isn’t the lead-in to this blog for the following words won’t be accusatory.
+Actually all I want to do is mention my list of the top 13 Errol Flynn films and three of them are part of the eight that they filmed together.
+All eight of their films together will be discussed in detail in Errol & Olivia, as well as films that that they didn’t make together.

-Just so you know Errol & Olivia deals with their life and times and will include all eight films that they played in together as well as selected other films between 1935 and 1941.
-The book will be a dual-biography and the word count will be 135,000.
+Just so you know Errol & Olivia deals with their life and times and will include additional films over approximately 15 years that they didn’t make together.
+The book will be a dual-biography and the word count will be at least 135,000, and most likely longer.
 It will be a biography like none other that I have written in the past and although I have two additional books planned on Flynn they will not be like Errol & Olivia.

 LK art of Ned Wynkoop as he sees the Cheyenne and Arapaho battle line in September 1864.
 He and his small command faced death but he later that day, with words, convinced the Indians in council that they should secure peace.
 This rendering of Wynkoop first saw print in the August 2014 Wild West magazine.
 It may be used in Sand Creek and the Tragic End of a Lifeway. (art © Louis Kraft 2013)